adobe/aem-contrib-wcm-components/react/README.md

 This branch is created to provide react support for the core components.
 ## Installation

-First install : SP 6.5.4 +  (this is for these examples only. for usage, 6.4 should suffice.)
+First install :

+- SP 6.5.4
+- Core components
-Core components + examples
+- Core components examples

 then in the root folder run: